Frequently Asked Questions

 A. I was inspired by everything around me in the French Riviera—the sun, the sea, the fishermen and farmers’ markets, the cuisine and culture—and of course Picasso!
 You can’t turn around here without bumping into a Picasso exhibit, and there he is with those dark eyes staring at you and daring you to ask him a question.
 On the Côte d’Azur he’s also surrounded by his pals, Matisse and Cocteau.
 I’d seen the towns of Juan-les-Pins and Vallauris and Mougins where Picasso lived, loved and worked.

-In the course of my research of this period, I discovered a little-known episode in Picasso’s life, where he was in such turmoil that he’d stopped painting—until he sneaked out of Paris and spent this mysterious interlude on the French Riviera that inspired him to pick up his brushes again.
-That set the clock at 1936, and I looked at the pictures he'd made at that time.
+In the course of my research of this period, I discovered a little-known episode in Picasso’s life, where he was in such turmoil that he stopped painting, sneaked out of Paris and stayed incognito at the French Riviera in the off-season.
+No one is really sure what happened to him during this mysterious interlude—but after many months of not being able to paint, suddenly Pablo Picasso picked up his brush and began painting again.
+That set the clock at 1936.
+And when I looked at the pictures he made at that time, I discovered many fascinating paintings—including two portraits of the same unknown model.

 And suddenly I began to imagine a young woman on a bicycle, carrying a basket of food to one of those secretive villas.
 I made a timeline, from that young girl to her modern-day grand-daughter working in Hollywood, (making use of my experience in film and TV, and even cosmetics because I worked for Estée Lauder early in my career).
 I began connecting the dots between my modern heroine and my historic one.